sleepymustache/basic/README.md

 			"color" => "yellow"
 		)
 	));

-	// in the template
+	// in the .tpl file
 	{{ #each f in fruits }}
 		<p>I like {{ f.color }}, because my {{ f.name }} is {{ f.color }}.</p>
 	{{ /each }}

 ### Databases

-The database connection settings are defined in the */include/global.php* file.
-After the *LIVE_URL* is set in *global.php* the framework will detect which DB to use based on the current URL.
+The database connection settings are defined in the */app/include/global.php* file.
+After the *LIVE_URL* is set in the file the framework will detect which DB to use based on the current URL.

 To get a database instance, use:

 	$db = \DB\DB::getInstance();

-The DB class is static and will automatically handle suppressing multiple instances.
+The DB class is static and will automatically handle suppressing multiple database connections.

 ### Sending emails